MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 While the statistician George Box is generally attributed with the statement, **"All models are wrong, but some are useful"**, my first encounter with it was when I was starting in a coaching role at Driven Alliance and was in a informal training session with [Danie Roux](https://twitter.com/danieroux) & [Kevin Tretheway](https://twitter.com/KevinTrethewey).

-At the time we were looking at various models for understanding team behavior.
+At the time we were looking at various models for understanding and predicting team behavior.
 Danie & Kevin were trying to get across as strongly as they could that while the model we were looking at was useful (if I remember right it was probably [Tuckmans model](http://blog.markpearl.co.za/Tuckmans-Model)), it was fundamentally an over-simplification and thus wrong.

 As they explained, all models are simplifications - that's why they are models.
-In being a simplification it makes it easier for a person to grasp certain concepts about the thing being modelled without getting overwhelmed by the complexity of the actual thing.
+In a model being a simplification it makes it easier for a person to grasp certain concepts about the thing being modelled without getting overwhelmed by the complexity of the actual thing.
+However, with the model being a simplification, it is also fundamentally wrong (there will always be instances where the model doesn't explain or predict the behavior correctly).

 #### Some models are useful ####